 To be clear, I do not suggest that Revolut should provide a warning for every payment made to cryptocurrency.
-Instead, as I've explained, I think it was a combination of the characteristics of this payment (combined with those which came before it, and the fact the payment went to a cryptocurrency provider) which ought to have prompted a warning.
+Instead, as I've explained, I think it was a combination of the characteristics of this payment which ought to have prompted a warning.